New Orleans political patriarch Moon Landrieu has died

 “If you embark on a campaign to end racial discrimination in your hometown, you will need nerves of steel, a will of iron, skin like leather and testicles of brass to withstand the slings and arrows,” he said.
 “I have myself these past eight years been known in some quarters as ‘Moon the Coon,’ an epithet that has caused me some pain at times, but that is also a badge of honor that bears testimony to what we try to do.”

-His mayoral legacy also includes the New Orleans Superdome, which finally opened in 1975.
+His mayoral legacy also includes his support for the state’s construction of the Louisiana Superdome, which finally opened in 1975.
 It’s a beloved fixture of the city landscape now, but cost overruns and a contract scandal caused headaches for its supporters, including Landrieu.

 “There has been an unbelievable emphasis on the few things that have been wrong with it and total neglect of the many, many things that are right with it,” he said several years later.